 Along the same lines, entrepreneurship demands personal growth.
 In your current position, that probably isn’t the case.
 You’re taught to do a certain job.
 You’re compartmentalized and you’ll stay that way for years until your employer needs you to be something else.

 Entrepreneurs constantly need to evolve and learn to wear more and more hats.
 Can it be stressful at times?
 Absolutely!
 This is especially true when you’re first starting out.
-However, this is often the good kind of stress (what endocrinologist Hans Seyle coined “eustress”) that pushes you to become better.
+However, this is often a good kind of stress (what endocrinologist Hans Selye coined “eustress”) that pushes you to become better.

 Rise of the Entrepreneur